-But the fact is that they were structured like that from the necessity of adopting the lifestyle to the natural surroundings and conditions and yet they turned out to be so irresistible.
+But the fact is that they were structured like that from the necessity of adopting the lifestyle to the natural surroundings and conditions.
+And yet they turn out to be so irresistible.
 Unfortunately, we can’t see many of them in Iceland nowadays.

 One of the best things Reykjavik can offer is the outstanding nature to be enjoyed, on foot or by bike.

 Although there are no trees or forests in Iceland, a lot of trails and places out there in nature with inviting views and stunning surroundings can be explored.
 The short ferry trip from the coast of Reykjavik will take you to one of the spots to admire the nature, the Videy Island.

 Where to take great photos?
-With its scenic beauty and picturesque nature, Reykjavik has to offer many spots for great photos, but one of the best rated is by the famous Viking ship steel sculpture.
+With its scenic beauty and picturesque nature, Reykjavik has many spots for great photos.
+But one of the best rated is by the famous Viking ship steel sculpture.
 Next, the pond Tjornin, where swans and ducks are found swimming in summer or not swimming and moreover heating during the winter, is a totally attractive location for photographing and families.
-You can feed the birds but do not touch the swans.
+You can feed the birds, but do not touch the swans.

 Chasing the Northern Lights